 Does Universal Credit Affect Spouse Visa?

+The UK government recently announced an increase to the minimum income requirements from £18,600 to £29,000, which came into effect in April 2024.
 There are a number of rules and restrictions that govern the use of benefits and public funds such as universal credit with the UK Spouse visa.

 For more information about the Spouse visa, and to receive expert advice from an immigration lawyer, get in touch with us today on 0333 4149244, or contact us online.

-Overview of Universal Credit With Spouse Visa
+Does Universal Credit Affect Spouse Visa Application?

 Universal credit is a type of UK state-funded benefit to help certain people with their living costs.